Table of contents

 You need to have a bank account with us to register for online banking.
 If you're a current bank customer, you can register with your phone banking number, debit card number or credit card number.

 You can set up online banking using the HSBC Malaysia Mobile Banking app.
 Scan this QR code to download the app, or search 'HSBC Malaysia' in your phone's app store.

 Alternatively, you can click 'Register' at the top of any page on our website.
 Or tap it in the menu if you're on mobile.

 How to set up a one time 6-digit PIN and Mobile Secure Key

 Resetting your online banking password

-You may change your password by clicking on "Forgotten password".
+You may change your password by selecting 'Forgotten password'.

 Other resetting your online banking password FAQs

 How do I activate my Security Device?